gjbex/training-material/README.md

 A collection of code examples for training purposes, mostly in the context of data processing and parallel prgramming.

-This material is made available as is, i.e., anyone is free to use it, and to contribute.
+This material is made available as is, i.e., anyone is welcome to use it, and to [contribute](CONTRIBUTING.md).
 However, no support is guaranteed in any form.
-It is subject to the license included in this repository.
+All material is subject to the [license](LICENSE) included in this repository.

 [![DOI](https://www.zenodo.org/badge/18587808.svg)](https://www.zenodo.org/badge/latestdoi/18587808)